KrisMazzini/differential-wheeled-robot/README.md

 - The models were built following an OOP concept, therefore there are two class definitions - Robot.m and IncrementalRobot.m - which contains each robot's properties and methods.
-- The simulation routine are started by one of the following files, each corresponding to its respective class definition
+- The simulation routine is started by one of the following files, each corresponding to its respective class definition
     - differentialModel.m
     - incrementalDifferentialModel.m